 The D610 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A6000 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.

-So how do things add up?
-Which of the two cameras – the Nikon D610 or the Sony A6000 – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Nikon D610 and the Nikon D610?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon D610:

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.